Nullify-Platform/cli/README.md

-                         The repository name to create the Nullify issue dashboard in e.g. cli --header HEADER        List of headers for the DAST agent to authenticate with your API --local                Test the given app locally for bugs and vulnerabilities in private networks --version VERSION      Version of the DAST local image that is used for scanning [default: 0.0.0]
+                         The repository name to create the Nullify issue dashboard in e.g. cli --header HEADER        List of headers for the DAST agent to authenticate with your API --local                Test the given app locally for bugs and vulnerabilities in private networks --version VERSION      Version of the DAST local image that is used for scanning [default: latest]

 Global options:
   --host HOST            The base URL of your Nullify API instance [default: https://api.nullify.ai]